Cenotaph Road

-Cenotaph Road is a famous road in Teynampet in Chennai.
+Cenotaph Road is a famous road in Teynampet in Chennai, named for a cenotaph for Lord Cornwallis that was originally built on Mount Road, which was later moved.

-This road connects Mount Road to Turn Bulls Signal.
-The road has an important branch of ICICI Bank.
-TPL House (which houses Tamil Nadu Petroproducts Limited), Sasken Communication Technologies, Ernst & Young, etc.), the Russian Trade Embassy, and a Cafe Coffee Day outlet are other important landmarks on this road.
+Cenotaph Road is a key road in Chennai.
+Some important buildings and businesses include ICICI Bank, IMC Limited, port based storage and handling company and City Gas Distribution, TPL House (which houses Tamil Nadu Petroproducts Limited), Sasken Communication Technologies, Ernst & Young, etc.), the Russian Trade Embassy, and a Cafe Coffee Day.
 The corporate office of Arihant Foundations, a leading real estate company based in Chennai, is also located on Cenotaph Road.